recidive/matic-docs/docs/zkEVM/zkProver/storage-sm-design.md

 ## Remaining Secondary Assembly Codes

-The Assembly codes for the other seven SMT Actions to a certain extent, follow a similar pattern except for a few cases where especially adjusted routines are used.
+The Assembly codes for the other seven SMT Actions to a certain extent follow a similar pattern except for a few cases where especially adjusted routines are used.

 Actions such as;